 The Department of Space Launcher Systems Analysis (Systemanalyse Raumtransport; SART) at the Institute of Space Systems is responsible for the design and analysis of launcher systems.
-Areas of research include, not only spacecraft design, but also the design and analysis of propulsion systems.
-The ability to integrate the study of spacecraft and thrusters in this way places SART in a unique position within Germany.
+Areas of research include, not only launcher design, but also the design and analysis of propulsion systems.
+Due to the possibility of this integrated consideration of vehicle and propulsionwithin one department, the Space Launcher Systems Analysis (SART) has a unique position in Germany.

-The Department has a wide range of tasks – from independent preliminary designs to the critical analysis and assessment of foreign concepts.
-A key objective of this research is to identify suitable technologies that will reduce the costs associated with space missions.
-All the research is conducted using modern, computer-based scientific methods.
-This also includes concurrent engineering at the respective facilities (CEF) at the DLR site in Bremen.
+The range of activities extends from independent preliminary designs to the critical analysis and assessment of third-party concepts.
+A key objective is the identification of suitable technologies to reduce the cost of access to space.
+All work is carried out with the help of modern, computer-aided scientific methods.
+This also includes the approach of concurrent engineering in the corresponding facilitiy (CEF) at the DLR site in Bremen.

 All activities focus on future rocket-powered launchers, some of them reusable.
 Technical support in defining the German space program for ARIANE and VEGA is a priority.
 New space transportation and upper stage concepts are being developed in close cooperation with industry and with DLR institutes.
 In the German research program ASTRA, which was completed in 2005, the Space Transport Systems Analysis department was responsible for system management for the preliminary design of a reusable booster stage (LFBB) for Ariane 5.
 In addition to working on continuous improvements to the simulation methods, the department accompanies the development of new technologies at the system level.